AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-identities.md

 Learn how to capture identities with Experience Platform Web SDK.
 Capture both unauthenticated and authenticated identity data on the [Luma demo site](https://luma.enablementadobe.com/content/luma/us/en.html).
 Learn how to use the data elements you created earlier for collecting authenticated data with a Platform Web SDK data element type called Identity map.

-There are four new data element types introduced by the Platform Web SDK tags extension:

-1. Event merge ID
-1. Identity map
-1. Variable
-1. XDM object

-This lesson focuses on the Identity map data element.
+This lesson focuses on the Identity map data element available with the Adobe Experience Platform Web SDK tags extension.
 You map data elements containing an authenticated user ID and authentication status to XDM.

 ## Learning objectives